MykhailoDav/MykhailoDav/README.md

 - 👋 Hi, I’m @MykhailoDav
-- 👀 I’m interested in app development, DevOps engineering, and embedded systems
+- 👀 I’m interested in app development with .NET MAUI, DevOps engineering, and embedded systems
-- 🌱 I’m currently learning C# and C++
+- 🌱 I’m currently working with C#, learning C++ and python
-- 💞️ I’m looking to collaborate on .NET MAUI projects and embedded systems projects
+- 💞️ I’m looking to collaborate on .NET MAUI projects
-- 📫 You can reach me on [Telegram](https://t.me/myhailo_dav)
+- 📫 You can reach me on [Telegram](https://t.me/myhailo_dav) or write to me by [email](davudenko.mukhailo@gmail.com)
 - ⚡ Fun fact: I was born with a soldering iron in my hand!

 <!---